Error10556/nvim-config/README.md

 If you program in **C++** or **Python**, you are going to enjoy the advanced debugging support provided by this configuration.
 Especially if you do competitive programming.

-However, this configuration provides LSP support for **many languages**, so there's that.
+However, this configuration provides LSP support for **many languages**.

 ## How to install

-1. Install one of these fonts: [https://www.nerdfonts.com/font-downloads].
+1. Install one of these fonts: https://www.nerdfonts.com/font-downloads.
 That is, put the font files into a new subdirectory of `/usr/share/fonts/truetype/` and run `fc-cache`.
 2. Install `ripgrep` and `xclip`.